 BECOME A FIRST-YEAR EXPERIENCE PEER MENTOR

 Thank you for your interest in becoming a First-Year Peer Mentor.
-Applications are currently closed but will re-open May 1, 2024.
+The applications are open now through Friday, February 28, 2025.

 The vision of the Office of First-Year Experience is that first-year students find their academic home built on a foundation of Jesus Christ.